Darkly compelling and brilliantly unreliable, Philip Kaufman’s “I am Thinking of Ending Things” is an imploded kaleidoscope filled with broken shards.

-On a cold winter’s day, a young woman in a duffel coat and beret waits on a sidewalk in a small American town.
+On a cold winter’s day, a young woman in a duffel coat waits on a sidewalk in a small American town.
 Her new boyfriend, Jake, is picking her up.
 They are on their way to his parents’ remote farmhouse.
 It’s a long drive.
 Day turns to night, and the conversation alternates between awkwardness and displays of erudition, as snow flurries becoming increasingly dense.

 I am thinking of ending things, the young woman thinks to herself, and to her surprise, she notices that her boyfriend, at times, seems to hear more than sense her thoughts.
 Their conversation, about musicals, films, novels, and poetry, is punctuated by inner monologues.
 They discuss David Foster Wallace, and Jake’s words sound like the writer’s, often in a voice that sounds like Philip Seymour Hoffman’s.